On the Prize Background

 Yes!
-The College encourages nominators to collaborate with their nominee(s) to put forth a strong, well-informed nomination.
+The College strongly encourages nominators to collaborate with their nominee(s) to put forth a strong, well-informed nomination.

 No, the nominee can be associated with a for-profit organization or a governmental entity, and, in fact, need not be associated with any organization.
 While it is often the case that a nominee’s innovative work is done with the support and within the framework of an organization (often founded by the nominee), the Grinnell Prize is intended to recognize an outstanding individual, not an organization.
 For example, a visual artist, independent of any organization, can be a social justice innovator by exposing a societal problem in a creative way, thereby affecting the perception or opinion of other individuals and resulting in societal change.